Patients Recall Wade Bostwick Fondly

 “We received a call about a man not breathing,” said Milford Fire Chief Don Eckler, “When we arrived, we found smoke in the house and a small fire in the basement.”

 According to Sheriff Richard J. Devlin Jr., who was also called to the scene, the fire started in the hot-water heater.

-An autopsy at Lourdes’ Hospital in Binghamton determined that the cause of Bostwick’s death was carbon-monoxide poisoning, likely from a malfunction the hot-water heater.
+An autopsy at Lourdes’ Hospital in Binghamton determined that the cause of Bostwick’s death was carbon-monoxide poisoning, likely from a malfunction of the hot-water heater.
+This can sadly happen, which is why people should look into the signs of a gas leak to know what the danger signs are.
 Devlin said the investigation is still ongoing.

 “We don’t respond to carbon-monoxide calls every day,” said Eckler.
 “That’s what makes this so shocking.”

 Anthony Gentile, county Code Enforcement Office director, said what happened underscored the importance of a carbon-monoxide detector, which he said is as important as a smoke detector.

 “Carbon monoxide is odorless and tasteless,” he said.

 Such detectors are required for new homes and expansion projects, said Eckler, but many homes in the county, including Bostwick’s, don’t have them.

 They should be placed outside of every bedroom, said Gentile, and many smoke alarms now include them.

 “All homes should have them,” Devlin agreed.
 “They’re an early warning sign.”